 You dress how you want to be… So it would mean professional. so I agree 100% with the above comment except for the hair thingy.
 Hair doesn’t matter, just don’t be messy or greasy or handle bars.

 Personally on my interviews I wear a good button up shirt with a blazer and the usual black suitpant or pencil skirt with heels.
-Depending on what you match it up with it can look casual just as well without a blazer.posted about 3 years ago
+Depending on what you match it up with it can look casual just as well without a blazer.posted over 6 years ago